 The test sample should be randomly selected so that 0.5 per one thousand but not less than 6 tiles per 500 m2.
+Each sample of 12 tile will be tested 6 tiles for flexural strength, 3 tiles for Water absorption and 3 tiles for Wear resistance.
 In case two tiles or more of the sample don't match the specification, then the whole shipment is rejected.
 But if one tile failed, then replication of the test should be proceeded.